maxicusj/polarparrot/README.md

 # **Analytics Calculation Engine**

 This project provides a modular analytics calculation engine that allows you to plug in different YAML configurations to compute various analytics using Polars.
+It also hosts a dash app that enables LLM model to create YAML schema comliant yaml files that can be consumed and interpreted by the calculation engine.

+<iframe width="560" height="315" src="https://youtu.be/Ni_uL8xlDas" frameborder="0" allowfullscreen></iframe>

 ```mermaid
 graph TD